- Chlorostilbon assimilis

 Female: Green above.
 Face dusky with buffy streak beind eye.
 Pale grey below with some green on sides.
 Tail blue-black with greyish tips to outers.
 Not forked.

-This monotypic species was considered part of the Blue-tailed Emerald in the past.
+This monotypic species was considered part of the Blue-tailed Emerald complex in the past (at its most extreme also including Canivet's Emerald.

 Quite common in open areas, gardens and woodland egdes in lowlands and some foothills.